-How can a major city, Mecca, not be in any ancient records found before 740AD?
+How can a major city, the sacred city of Mecca, not be in any ancient records found before 740AD?
 And Mecca is not mentioned once in the Quran either, as Bekka is commonly associated with Petra now by archaeologists!
 And if Mecca wasn’t Mohammed’s home, how much of everything else that is taught by those with the Saudi money is also false??

 See also: Questions for NZ Muslims.